User-LLM: Efficient LLM Contextualization with User Embeddings: Experiments

 \subsection{Baselines and Experiment Setup}

-To assess the effectiveness of \userllm, we compare it against the following baselines: \begin{itemize} \itemsep0.5em \item {\bf Dual Encoder(DualEnc)} An embeddings-based two-tower model that is widely used for large-scale recommendation systems and natural language tasks. \item {\bf Bert4Rec} The state-of-the-art language model powered recommendation model BERT4Rec~\cite{SunLWPLOJ19}.
-To ensure fair comparison, Bert4Rec employs similar transformer parameters as our user encoder. \item {\bf TextPrompt(TP)} An LLM contextualized with user history via text-prompt-based finetuning on the raw text user history. \end{itemize}

-Our experiments primarily used an Autoregressive Transformer for embedding generation, with ablation studies comparing performance against a Dual Encoder architecture.
+Our experiments used an Autoregressive Transformer for embedding generation.
 For co-training, we explored four different training strategies described in Section~\ref{sec:training_strategies} and evaluated the impact of using a pretrained encoder versus a randomly initialized one.

-For all text-prompt-based LLM finetuning and \userllm experiments, we kept the total number of examples being processed by the model the same for comparison.
-For Dual Encoder and Bert4Rec baselines, we did hyper-parameter tuning and report the best performance results.

-Our experiments utilized PaLM-2 XXS~\cite{anil2023palm} as the pretrained LLM.
-The user encoder is a $6$-layer $128$-dimensional transformer with $8$ attention heads.
-For \textit{Perceivers}, we constructed the module with $6$ cross-attention layers and a query dimension of $16$.
+We utilized PaLM-2 XXS~\cite{anil2023palm} as the pretrained LLM.
+The user encoder is a $6$-layer $128$-dimensional transformer with $8$ heads.
+We constructed the \textit{Perceivers} module with $6$ cross-attention layers and a query dimension of $16$.
 We used $rank=8$ for all LoRA tuning experiments.
+To assess the effectiveness of \userllm, we compare it against the following two baselines: \begin{itemize} \item[$\circ$] {\bf Text Prompt (TP)} contextualize LLM by finetuning it with raw text input derived from a user's timeline. \item[$\circ$] {\bf Text Summarization (TS)} contextualize LLM by finetuning it with text Summarization derived from a user's timeline.
+In particular, we first use a Gemini-M model to generate summarizations for raw text inputs of user history, and then finetune the PaLM-2 XXS towards different tasks.
+This is a time consuming process, and due to resource limitation, we only conduct comparison on Amazon Review datasets. \end{itemize}